COVID-19 COURT PROCESS UPDATE:

 Slowing the spread of COVID-19 is of utmost concern for the Town of Minturn.
 Therefore, the Town of Minturn Municipal Court is enacting procedures to reduce the number of individuals who must make a physical appearance in Court.

-Every person charged with a violation of the Model Traffic Code, as adopted by the Town of Minturn, shall be eligible for a plea by mail if the court date listed on their ticket or summons falls between March 16, 2020 and May 31, 2020.
 In order to start this process, the defendant must contact the Clerk of Court and provide a current working telephone number and email address prior to their court date.
 Should a defendant fail to enter into a plea by mail agreement prior their scheduled court date, such defendant must appear in court on their scheduled court date at the scheduled time.
 Failure to appear/enter into a plea by mail will result in a bench warrant.

 Updates will be posted if and when changes are made to this process.
 Please call the Court Clerk directly with any questions.
 Thank you!